HaroldMitts/wininstall/README.md

 6. On next boot, the device will boot to the Windows Out of Box Experience (OOBE)

-> Note: You should boot the device to OOBE in the factory so that you can perform a final qualitiy check and so that when the end-user next boots, the device will not need to go through plug and play detect again and it will boot faster.
+> ***Note***: You should boot the device to OOBE in the factory so that you can perform a final qualitiy check and so that when the end-user next boots, the device will not need to go through plug and play detect again and it will boot faster.

 7. From the first OOBE screen, press `Shift + F10` keys to open the command prompt

 8. Type `devmgmt.msc` to launch Device Manager.
 Inpect the device drivers and update drivers if needed, then close Device Manager.

-> Important: Do not create a user account - that is for the end-user to do.
+> ***Important***: Do not create a user account - that is for the end-user to do.
 If you do, you will need to run Sysprep to prepare the installation for the end-user again.

 9. Power down the PC by holding the power button for 10 seconds or type `shutdown -t 0` at the command line